 Respiratory Ward & Inpatient Services

-The respiratory ward at DCH is Hinton.
+The respiratory ward at DCH is Moreton.
 The medical consultants undertake daily ward rounds and daily presence for the care of inpatients is provided by the Specialist Registrars and a team of junior doctors.
 The ward team is assisted by a dedicated Respiratory Nurse Practitioner.

 Dorset Adult Integrated Respiratory Service (DAIRS)